js216/CeNTREX/README.md

 # CeNTREX slow DAQ software

+This repository has a very simple structure: `drivers` contains raw `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples; `testing` has random stuff I'm working on.

 ## Recording

-> "Still, I was accumulating experience and information, and I never threw
+   > "Still, I was accumulating experience and information,
-> anything away.
-I kept files on everything. [...]
-I had a strict rule, which I
+   > and I never threw anything away.
+I kept files on
+   > everything. [...]
+I had a strict rule, which I think
-> think secret services follow, too: No piece of information is superior to any
+   > secret services follow, too: No piece of information is
-> other.
-Power lies in having them all on file and then finding the connections.
+   > superior to any other.
+Power lies in having them all on
-> There are always connections; you have only to want to find them.
+   > file and then finding the connections.
+There are always
+   > connections; you have only to want to find them.
    > [Umberto Ecco: Foucault's Pendulum]

 Let's store data in HDF5 files.